Foster children sleeping in jails, ERs amid foster family shortage

 CHARLOTTE, N.C.
-(WJZY) — Foster systems across the country have reported struggles in recovery from the COVID Pandemic.
-The problem may be particularly dire in North Carolina, where some foster children have begun sleeping on cots in jails, emergency rooms and Department of Social Services offices because there are not enough foster families in the state to accommodate them.
+(WJZY) — Foster systems across the country have reported struggles amid the COVID-19 pandemic, including North Carolina, where some foster children have begun sleeping on cots in jails, emergency rooms and Department of Social Services offices because there are not enough foster families in the state to accommodate them.

-Data collected by Foster Care Capacity has shown that there has been a 20% decrease in licensed families across the state in the past four years.
+Data collected by Foster Care Capacity has shown that there has been a 20% decrease in licensed families across North Carolina in the past four years.

 At the start of the pandemic, there were 7,185 licensed foster families in the state, but by 2022, the number had dropped to below 5,500.

+According to the American Society for the Positive Car of Children, states including Georgia, Tennessee, Texas, Indiana and California, among others have found themselves with foster care challenges that include an increased number of children placed in the system and a shortage of foster parents, with the latter often due to recruitment and retention issues.

-There are 11,000 youths in the foster care system in North Carolina.
+In North Carolina, there are 11,000 youths in the foster care system.

 “We probably get a minimum of five to 10 referrals a day for children, and sometimes those are sibling groups,” said Mikaila Reinhardt, a family recruitment specialist with The Children’s Home Society of North Carolina.